the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

 # Translation of Templates
 ------------------------
-Templates are "compiled" in several phases:
+Templates are _compiled_ in several phases:

 1. Without instantiation at definition time, the template code itself is checked for correctness ignoring the template parameters.
 This includes: